Healthdirect Free Australian health advice you can count on.

 Your doctor can help build a mental health treatment plan with you.
 This may include a variety of different treatment strategies and tools.
 Older age does not make treatments for depression less effective.

 Your doctor may recommend physical treatments for depression.
 Some antidepressant medicines that work for older people can be very effective, especially for people with severe depression.
+However, they may take longer to work in older people, so you should trial antidepressants for at least 6 to 8 weeks.

 Electroconvulsive therapy (ECT) is only used to treat some types of severe depression if medicines have not helped or if your symptoms are severe.

 Psychotherapy, such as cognitive behavioural therapy (CBT), is popular, proven and an effective intervention for depression.
-If you have hearing difficulties, are vison-impaired or have other needs, let your therapist know so they can adapt your treatment treatment.
+If you have hearing difficulties, are vison-impaired or have other needs, let your therapist know so they can adapt your treatment.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.